fatih-ml/House-price-prediction-ensemble-models-feature-engineering/.ipynb_checkpoints/README-checkpoint.md

 To align SalePrice with a normal distribution and address skewness (1.88), log transformation was applied, marking a pivotal step in preparation for subsequent advanced regression techniques.
 This intricate yet indispensable interplay of preprocessing and exploratory analysis laid a robust foundation for subsequent model building, reaffirming the pivotal role of feature engineering in this study.

-### Machine Learning Modelling Strategy:
-The model building process commenced with a systematic approach, involving the compilation of 10 diverse algorithms spanning linear models, tree-based models, and ensemble methods such as Gradient Boosting Regressor and LightGBM.
-Each algorithm was encapsulated within a pipeline, and their performance was thoroughly evaluated, considering metrics such as R2 score, MAE, MSE, RMSE, and cross-validated scores.
-The primary focus was on RMSE, given its significance for addressing the correctness of predictions, where as R2 score can sometimes be misleading.

 <img src="data/model_diagram.png" alt="Model Diagram" width="700"/>